NelsonAlemanMoreno/ConceptArt/README.md

 ### A3: Fashion/Cloth
-Create 3 outfits that consists of a top bottom and accessory and then making three different iterations upon that outfit in total creating 4 outfits. use different materials, lengths, and color
+Create 3 outfits that consists of a top bottom and accessory and then making three different iterations upon that outfit in total creating 4 outfits. use different materials, lengths, and color. interive intense

 ### A4 : Hard Surface
-Take a subject matter object(Weapon) and theme(Solar punk) to create hard surface design.
-The object must under go an interive concept process to narrow down the best design.
+Take a subject matter object(Weapon) and theme(Solar punk) to create hard surface design. interive concept process allowed to narrow down the best design progression follows siloettes - line art - falt values - full render.
 1. A4.HardSurface.silo
 2. A4.HardSurface.lineArt
 3. A4.HardSurface.flatValue